fisicamaldonado/collatz/README.md

 # Collatz Conjecture
-A study of the Collatz conjecture and the unusual behavior of the number 27.
+### A study of the Collatz conjecture and the unusual behavior of the number 27 using Matplotlib in Python.

 The Collatz conjecture, also known as the 3n+1 conjecture, is one of the most famous unsolved problems in mathematics: